Yoav666s/dnd-wiki/collections/_races/basic-rules/dragonborn.md

 ## Age
 Young dragonborn grow quickly.
 They walk hours after hatching, attain the size and development of a 10-year-old human child by the age of 3, and reach adulthood by 15.
 They live to be around 80.

+## Alignment
+Dragonborn tend to extremes, making a conscious choice for one side or the other in the cosmic war between good and evil.
+Most dragonborn are good, but those who side with evil can be terrible villains.

 ## Size
 Dragonborn are taller and heavier than humans, standing well over 6 feet tall and averaging almost 250 pounds.
 Your size is Medium.